-However, the player will be provided with lots of other gadgets, traps and items to help fulfill the mission objective.
+However, the player will be provided with lots of other gadgets, traps and items to help fulfil the mission objective.
 The player can target and tag enemies, understand their movement pattern, set traps and kill hostiles stealthily.
-If the things don’t go way according to plan the player can shoot his way through the enemy line.
+If the things don’t go away according to plan the player can shoot his way through the enemy line.

 Now let’s talk about the difficulty settings of the game.
-To begin with, the normal mode is easy enough, and does not even require the applications of the other gadgets.
+To begin with, the normal mode is easy enough and does not even require the applications of the other gadgets.
 However, the game becomes more challenging in higher difficulties; the enemies become tougher, ammunition becomes scarce and damage threshold is also decreased.
 The most interesting difficulty level is the “Authentic”.
-In standard difficulty one has to determine distance, sway of the rifle, recoil and movement of the hostile to land an accurate headshot.
+In standard difficulty, one has to determine distance, the way of the rifle, recoil and movement of the hostile to land an accurate headshot.

-On the other hand, in “Authentic” level, one has to determine wind speed and direction, weapon spread, more scope drift, ammo scarcity, realistic magazines (losing the bullets when it was not fire from a clip in reloading early) and more.
+On the other hand, in “Authentic” level, one has to determine wind speed and direction, weapon spread, more scope drift, ammo scarcity, realistic magazines (losing the bullets when it was not fired from a clip in reloading early) and more.
 All of these factors matter in this difficulty and the game becomes a miniature math problem.
-To get along these factors and make accurate shot, one requires quite a bit of in game practice.
+To get along these factors and make an accurate shot, one requires quite a bit of in-game practice.
 This level makes each copper casing count.

 The online multiplayer side of the game comes with both competitive and cooperative modes with different offerings.
 There is the battle of supremacy over an ever-moving control point and sniper vs sniper skirmishes.
 This marksman affair creates a key difference between Sniper Elite 4 and other online multiplayer skirmish games.
 The player has to move cautiously through the map, keeping an eye out for the glint of the enemy scope and taking the shot from the other side of the map to terminate the opponent.